 Arthur’s final years were dominated by a controversy over the allegedly illegal enslavement of the descendants of native Americans originally brought to the settlement from the Mosquito Coast in 1784.
 Arthur ordered them to be freed in early 1822, but considered legal opinion later upheld an appeal from the slave owners, who were eventually compensated for the loss of their property.
 In 1822 Arthur took leave in Britain due to ill health and did not return to Honduras.
 He went on to enjoy a distinguished career in colonial administration, serving as Lieutenant-Governor of Van Diemen’s Land (1823-36), Lieutenant-Governor of Upper Canada (1837-41), and Governor of Bombay (1842-45).

-To view the on-line catalogue, please follow this link:
+To view the on-line catalogue of the Arthur papers, RCMS 270, please follow this link: